Cofree Com-PreLie algebras: Examples on shuffle algebras

 \begin{example} \begin{enumerate} \item If $*$ is a preLie product on $V$, we can take $\{-,-\}=0$, and (\ref{EQ7}) is satisfied.
-Using the classification of preLie algebras of dimension 2 over $\C$ of \cite{BurdeBenes}, it is not difficult to show that if the dimension of $V$ is $1$ or $2$, then necessarily $\{-,-\}$ is zero. \item If $*=0$, then (\ref{EQ7}) becomes:
+Using the classification of preLie algebras of dimension 2 over $\mathbb{C}$ of \cite{Benes2009}, it is not difficult to show that if the dimension of $V$ is $1$ or $2$, then necessarily $\{-,-\}$ is zero. \item If $*=0$, then (\ref{EQ7}) becomes

 that is say $(V,\{-,-\})$ is a nilpotent Lie algebra, which nilpotency order is 2. \item Here is a family of examples where both $*$ and $\{-,-\}$ are nonzero.
-Take $V$ 3-dimensional, with basis $(x,y,z)$, $a$, $b$, $c$ be scalars, and products given by the following arrays:
+Let $V$ be 3-dimensional space, with basis $(x,y,z)$, and let $a$, $b$, $c$ be scalars.
+We consider the products given by the following arrays:

-Then $(V,\bullet,\{-,-\})$ satisfies (\ref{EQ7}) if, and only if, $a^2-a+bc=0$, or equivalently:
+Then $(V,\bullet,\{-,-\})$ satisfies (\ref{EQ7}) if, and only if, $a^2-a+bc=0$, or equivalently,

 This equation defines a hyperboloid of one sheet. \end{enumerate}\end{example}